liuandy1207/Handbooks/PythonHandbook.md

 ### Classes
 - Classes are object constructors.
+- Class identifers start with an uppercase letter.
 - Classes can have attributes (variables) and methods (functions).
 - The `self` parameter of a instance method is a reference to the current instance of a class.
   - Used to access variables that belong to the class / object.
   - Can be named anything, but has to be the FIRST PARAMETER of any instance method.

 ```Python
 # Define a class?